rcls/discus/docs/README.md

 The above takes no transistors to implement!
 There is a 11 transistor flip-flop synchronising with the clock, the combinatorial logic for reset is implemented by using the flip-flop output as gated power to appropriate circuits.
+(Scanning the input timing with spice, a single flip-flop stage appeared to give adequate protection against metastability).

 Clocking